-(c) If the Board finds probable cause it may direct that one or more of the following actions may be taken:

-- (1) that disciplinary action against a licensee be initiated under these rules by the filing of a complaint setting forth the particular act or acts of conduct for which the person is sought to be disciplined, - (2) that an action be instituted pursuant to A.C.A § 17-12-104 or § 17-12-105 referred to the prosecuting attorney of the appropriate jurisdiction for possible action, or - (3) that other appropriate action be taken. - (d) Pleadings and motions shall be filed in triplicate with the Board.
-When a complaint is filed, it shall be given a docket number and the answer and motions thereafter filed in the case shall refer to such docket number. - (1) At the time the complaint is filed of the board determines that a hearing is necessary, a copy thereof of the Notice of Hearing shall be mailed, under the direction of the Board, by registered mail or certified mail, return receipt requested, to the respondent at his address as shown upon the records of the Board, and with such copy of the complaint there shall be transmitted a notice that a hearing thereon will be held at a time and place to be specified, not less than thirty days after the mailing of such notice.
+- (c) If the Board finds probable cause it may direct that one or more of the following actions may be taken: - (1) disciplinary action against a licensee be initiated under these rules by the filing of a complaint setting forth the particular act or acts of conduct for which the person is sought to be disciplined, - (2) an action be referred to the prosecuting attorney of the appropriate jurisdiction for possible action, or - (3) other appropriate action be taken. - (d) Pleadings and motions shall be filed with the Board.
+When a complaint is filed, it shall be given a docket number and the answer and motions thereafter filed in the case shall refer to such docket number. - (1) If the board determines that a hearing is necessary, a copy of the Notice of Hearing shall be mailed, under the direction of the Board, by registered mail or certified mail, return receipt requested, to the respondent at his address as shown upon the records of the Board,.
 The Notice of Hearing must specify the time and location at which the hearing will be held.
 Hearings may not be held less than thirty days after the mailing of such notice.
-The notice of hearing shall state the legal authority and jurisdiction under which the hearing is to be held.

-- (2) All pleadings, motions and orders filed in the case, except applications for witness subpoenas, shall be served on each party.
+The notice of hearing shall state the legal authority and jurisdiction under which the hearing is to be held. - (2) All pleadings, motions and orders filed in the case, except applications for witness subpoenas, shall be served on each party.
 Services shall be made by delivery of a copy of the document to be served to the party or his attorney or by mailing it to him at his last known address.
 Delivery of a copy within this rule shall mean: handing it to the attorney or to the party or, leaving it at his office with his secretary or other person in charge thereof, or, if there is no one in charge, leaving it in a conspicuous place therein.
 Or, if the office is closed or the person to be served has no office, leaving it at his usual place of abode with some person of his family above fifteen (15) years of age and informing such person of the contents thereof.
 Service by mail shall be deemed complete upon mailing.
-When an attorney makes the service, a certificate of service conforming to that required by the Arkansas Rules of Civil Procedure shall be taken as prima facie proof of such service in compliance with these rules. - (e) Respondent shall answer the complaint, incorporating all defenses and admitting, denying or stating he is without knowledge of such-each allegation of the complaint. and aas a part thereof, respondent may challenge the sufficiency of the complaint and the jurisdiction of the Board.
+When an attorney makes the service, a certificate of service conforming to that required by the Arkansas Rules of Civil Procedure shall be taken as prima facie proof of such service in compliance with these rules. - (e) Respondent shall answer the complaint, incorporating all defenses and admitting, denying or stating he is without knowledge of each allegation of the complaint. as a part thereof, respondent may challenge the sufficiency of the complaint and the jurisdiction of the Board.
 No defenses are to be raised by motion.
-The answer must be filed within twenty (20) days after receipt of a copy of the complaint by him, unless the time for filing pleadings is extended by the president or secretary of the Board.
-Upon the failure of the respondent to file a timely answer or to appear at the scheduled hearing, the Board may proceed to hear evidence against him and may enter such order as shall be justified by the evidence, provided, however, that within thirty days from the date of any order, upon a showing of good cause for failure to respond, the Board may reopen said proceedings.
+The answer must be filed within twenty (20) days after receipt of a copy of the complaint by the respondent, unless the time for filing pleadings is extended by the president or secretary of the Board.
+Upon the failure of the respondent to file a timely answer or to appear at the scheduled hearing, the Board may proceed to hear evidence against the respondent and may enter such order as shall be justified by the evidence, provided, however, that within thirty days from the date of any order, upon a showing of good cause for failure to respond, the Board may reopen said proceedings.